 In 2018, Mount Sunapee added fifteen (15) HKD Phazer ground guns for use on ski trails that are not candidates for tower mounted snow guns.

-L.) STORM WATER POLLUTION PREVENTION PLAN
+M.) STORMWATER POLLUTION PREVENTION PLAN

-Mount Sunapee has an internal Storm Water Pollution Prevention Plan for storm water pollution prevention measures and to use as a basis for improving Best Management Practices (BMP).
-A Multi-Sector General Permit is not required by the Environmental Protection Agency for ski areas which are classified under the SIC 7011 code.
+Mount Sunapee has an internal Storm Water Pollution Prevention Plan for storm water pollution prevention measures and to use as a basis for improving Best Management Practices (BMPs).